shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersie bounced up and down.
 "It's here!"
 She wiped her hands on a rag real quick and reached down to pick up the boots.
 She took them to the window to get a good look.

 They had an immensely ornate design plated in gold and red.
 Its magnificence was apparent despite the wear and tear on it.
-Mud squeezed into all its nooks and crannies, and fell off in flakes and particles where Ersie flexed them.
+Mud squeezed into all its nooks and crannies and fell off in flakes and particles where Ersie flexed them.
 She put one on the ground and slipped a canine paw in.
-It went in a ways, but got stuck.
+It went in a ways but got stuck.
 Her wolf anatomy didn't mesh well with the boots.

 "Of course!"
 Ersie slapped her forehead.
 "It's made specifically for cats."

 She examined the gears, levers, and plates.
 None of them moved freely at all.

-She wiped a smudge of dirt of a gear.
+She wiped a smudge of dirt off a gear.
 "Looks like we got some work to do."

 "Yes, you do."